 Exposure to interest rate risk

-at 31 December 2021 2020
+at 31 December 2022 2021

 (in thousand Baht)

 Financial instruments with fixed interest rates

-Financial assets 1,185,272 1,125,836
+Financial assets 1,263,085 1,185,272

-Financial liabilities - (1)

-1,185,272 1,125,835
+1,263,085 1,185,272

-24 Capital management
+23 Capital management

 The Board of Directors' policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.
 The Board regular monitors the return on capital, by evaluating result from operating activities divided by total shareholders' equity and also monitors the level of dividends to ordinary shareholders.